 Can You Become an Occupational Therapist Online?

-Many students considering the profession want to know if there are online OT degree programs that fit well with their commitments to family or work.
-You may already hold a bachelor’s degree recognized by graduate OT admissions departments.
-The clinical experience from working as an OTA can improve your chances of getting into a post-graduate program.
-According to the AOTA, there are no accredited entry-level OT or OTA programs available entirely online.
+Many students considering the profession want to know if there are online OT degree programs that fit well with their commitments to family or work According to the AOTA, there are no accredited entry-level OT or OTA programs available entirely online.
 However, there are online and hybrid OT programs with the option to complete didactic courses online and complete fieldwork and labs at a clinical location.
-Online OT programs vary by requirement, but distance courses can comprise from 24 to 90 percent of the curriculum (based on the institution).
+Online OT programs vary by requirement, but distance courses can comprise from 24–90% of the curriculum, depending on the institution.
 Here are some common options for online students pursuing their post-graduate OT:

 Mostly online programs

 Many institutions offer a hybrid degree, combining an online component with a campus-based classes.
 Some programs can be completed in 24 months of full-time study.
 These online programs are well-suited for students who cannot compromise their existing obligations.
 The advantage of these programs is the flexibility of online scheduling and completing coursework at the time and place of your choice.
 Classes may be delivered through streaming video, multimedia, and voice conferencing.
 The fieldwork components are pursued at a clinical location convenient to the student.
-On the negative side, students must choose their OT program carefully to ensure that all online coursework is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+It’s imperative that students choose their OT program carefully to ensure that all online coursework is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
 If they’re not, you may not be eligible to take certification and licensing examinations.

 Partially online programs